Scientific productivity as a random walk: Discussion

-The dynamical approach we construct here effectively subsumes more specific mechanistic models, and poses a further puzzle for researchers: why does faculty productivity follow such clear mathematical distributions (the exponential distribution for early-career productivity and the Laplace distribution for year-to-year changes in productivity), and why does a simple random walk model reproduce so many features of the empirical data, despite ignoring the main heterogeneities in academic careers such as prestige~\cite{wapman2022quantifying, way2019productivity}, gender~\cite{lariviere2013bibliometrics, li2022untangling}, parenthood~\cite{morgan2021unequal}, race~\cite{hoppe2019topic}, socioeconomic status~\cite{morgan2022socioeconomic}, and subfield~\cite{laberge2022subfield}?
+The dynamical approach we construct here effectively subsumes more specific mechanistic models, and poses a further puzzle for researchers: why does faculty productivity follow such clear mathematical distributions (the exponential distribution for early-career productivity, the Laplace distribution for year-to-year changes in productivity\rr{, and the lognormal distribution of cumulative productivity}), and why does a simple random walk model reproduce so many features of the empirical data, despite ignoring the main heterogeneities in academic careers such as prestige~\cite{wapman2022quantifying, way2019productivity}, gender~\cite{lariviere2013bibliometrics, li2022untangling, laberge2024genderedhiring}, parenthood~\cite{morgan2021unequal}, race~\cite{hoppe2019topic}, socioeconomic status~\cite{morgan2022socioeconomic}, and subfield~\cite{laberge2022subfield}?

-One answer is that those heterogeneities are a subset of a panoply of contingent factors---tasks fundamental to the production of science such as delays in funding, student recruiting, peer review, coordination with collaborators including students, and regular variation due to the nature of research itself (experiments, data collection, computation, mistakes, dead ends, etc), not to mention non-academic sources of randomness, such as unexpected or variable life events---which are so numerous and unpredictable that together they constitute the bulk of the variation in productivity over time, giving rise to the appearance of dominating randomness.
-Indeed, the Laplace distribution tends to appear when heterogeneous random walks are themselves aggregated together~\cite{kotz2001laplace}.
+One answer is that those heterogeneities are a subset of a panoply of contingent factors---tasks fundamental to the production of science such as delays in funding, student recruiting, peer review, coordination with collaborators including students, and regular variation due to the nature of research itself (experiments, data collection, computation, mistakes, dead ends, etc), not to mention non-academic sources of randomness, such as unexpected or variable life events---which are so numerous and unpredictable that together they constitute the bulk of the variation in productivity over time, giving rise to the appearance of dominating randomness. \rr{In other words, randomness is a shorthand for explaining variance that would be implausible to fully model through data.} Indeed, the Laplace distribution can appear when heterogeneous random walks are themselves aggregated together~\cite{kotz2001laplace}.